 Another police dog became famous because she was unique.
 Mattie, a black Labrador retriever with the Connecticut State Police, was trained to sniff out evidence of arson.
 Mattie could pick her way through the charred, dangerous ruins of a fire and point out a few small drops of gasoline, despite all the strong smells of a recent fire and all the fire and police officials walking around the scene.
 Mattie could identify several different chemical accelerants.
 She was the first operational accelerant detection dog in the country, and possibly in the world, when she went on duty in 1986.
 Since then, the program has been very successful, with Dolph and Rosie following in Mattie's paw prints.

-For more information on police dogs and related topics, check out the links on the next page.
+For more information on police dogs and related topics, check out the links below.